GoogleChromeLabs/webbundle-plugins/README.md

 ### `integrityBlockSign`

-Type: `{ key: string }`
+Type: `{ key: KeyObject }`

 Object specifying the signing options with
 [Integrity Block](https://github.com/WICG/webpackage/blob/main/explainers/integrity-signature.md).

 ### `integrityBlockSign.key` (required if `integrityBlockSign` is in place)

-Type: `string`
+Type: `KeyObject`

-A PEM-encoded Ed25519 private key as a string, which can be generated with:
+A parsed Ed25519 private key, which can be generated with:

 ```bash
 openssl genpkey -algorithm Ed25519 -out ed25519key.pem
 ```

+And parsed with `parsePemKey(process.env.ED25519KEY)` an imported helper function from `wbn-sign` npm package.

 Note than in order for it to be parsed correctly, it must contain the `BEGIN` and `END` texts and line breaks (`\n`).
 Below an example `.env` file: